Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Task Automaton Learning

-We now return to the primary goal of Step 2: distil a TA from the learnt product MDP $\mathcal{M}\otimes\auto$.
-From Step 1, the agent knows the digraph of $\mathcal{M}\otimes\auto$ and, using Proposition \ref{theorem:mdpprobs}, the agent also knows the transition probability function $P$ of the true MDP $\mathcal{M}$.
-Therefore, we first compute a product MC $\mathcal{M}_\pi\otimes\auto$ by assigning to the agent the policy $\pi$ that selects actions uniformly at random (in the case where the product Markov process $\mathcal{M}\otimes\auto$ has actions).
-Next, we recognise that when the edges of the digraph underlying $\mathcal{M}_\pi\otimes\auto$ are labelled according to each edge's target state, it results in an NFA whose accepting states are those in which reward 1 is obtained (Proposition \ref{prop:yieldNFA} is proved in Appendix \ref{sec:proofs}).
-For an example, please refer to Appendix \ref{sec:conelump}.
+From Step 1, the agent knows the digraph of $\mathcal{M}\otimes\auto$ and an estimate $\hat{P}$ for the transition probability function of the true MDP $\mathcal{M}$.
+Therefore, we first compute a product MC $\hat{\mathcal{M}_\pi}\otimes\hat{\auto}$ by assigning to the agent a fully mixed policy~$\pi$.
+We now recognise that when the edges of the digraph underlying $\hat{\mathcal{M}_\pi}\otimes\hat{\auto}$ are labelled according to each edge's target state (recall that the agent observes traces), it results in an NFA whose accepting states are those in which reward 1 is obtained (see Appendix B for a worked example).